ebanx/woocommerce-gateway-ebanx/readme.txt

 * Enhancement - All methods are commented now [#266](https://github.com/ebanx/woocommerce-gateway-ebanx/pull/266)

 = 1.0.1 =
-* 2016-01-17 - Texts - Chaging the namings and texts from plugin.
+* 2016-01-17 - Texts - Changing the naming and texts from plugin.

 = 1.0.0 =
 * 2016-12-30 - First Release.